 What you will need to do is buy 1-inch EMT poles.
 You can do so on Amazon or in your local hardware store – in some cases, they will cut them down to your required lengths.

-Thankfully, Carl’s offer great video tutorials and instructions showing you what you need to do, and exactly how long the cut poles need to be.
+Thankfully, Carl’s offers great video tutorials and instructions showing you what you need to do, and exactly how long the cut poles need to be.

-Once you have the screen set-up in your backyard, you will also need items including a projector, a media playing device (could be a laptop, smartphone, tablet, DVD player, or USB drive), and also some additional speakers to give the best sound quality.
-For some product recommendations click here.
+Once you have the screen set up in your backyard, you will also need items including a projector, a media playing device (could be a laptop, smartphone, tablet, DVD player, or USB drive), and also some additional speakers to give the best sound quality.
+For some products, recommendations click here.

 People new to the hobby of outdoor movies do occasionally ask whether they will need a projector, as strange as that sounds.

 Yes, you do.
 Without a projector, you cannot view any movies or sports on the Carl’s Screen.